summerolmstead/Customer-Segmentation-Analysis/README.md

 # Customer-Segmentation-Analysis
-Based on a customer segmentation analysis with the features Gender, Age, Annual Income($ in thousands), and Spending Score, I conduct PCA Analysis and K-Means Clustering to showcase patterns and trends.
+Based on a customer segmentation analysis with the features Gender, Age, Annual Income($ in thousands), and Spending Score(1-100), I conduct PCA Analysis and K-Means Clustering to showcase patterns and trends.